tchapi/bootshtrap/README.md

 The configuration is done in the `bootshtrap.config` file at the root of the `bootshtrap` folder.
 This file contains various parameters for you to set.

+### Setting the title of your script

+### Adding options

+An option without parameter cannot be required

 [[ To be continued ]]